 Maintaining brand consistency is a perennial challenge.
 Add to that the steady proliferation of new channels, the rise of customer voice, and the formation of increasingly specialized marketing disciplines, and brand governance has gotten even more complicated.

 The most important place to start when attempting to address this challenge is looking at your brand operations model.
 Ensuring clarity around roles and responsibilities, process definition, accessibility to resources, and clear lines of communication are important tenants that will make or break your operations model.
-Consider the following tips to optimize your operations infrastructure.
+Consider the following tips to optimize your operations infrastructure and ensure your brand as is consistent as it can be.

 6 surefire ways to increase your brand’s consistency